 Clinically these patients resemble idiopathic PAH.
 If shunting occurs through the small defect (SD) it potentially portrays an overlap between idiopathic PAH with a patent foramen ovale (PFO) - a small intra-atrial communication - and CHD-PAH associated with L-R shunting.

 Few data regarding prevalence of this specific group exists.
 Many studies have classed CHD-PAH patients by type of defect, defect closure or shunt direction, rather than size of defect.
 Manes et al. found that this group comprised only 5% of the total CHD-PAH cohort.
 It was also noted that PVR was significantly higher when compared to CHD-PAH:L-R shunting (Manes et al., 2014).
 In this study survival in CHD-PAH:SD was superior to IPAH raising the possibility of a survival advantage associated with the ability to develop a right to left shunt in the compromised heart.
 This study demonstrated a survival benefit when compared to idiopathic PAH at 15 years, but not when compared to Es and CHD-PAH large defects.
 Suggesting that a small ‘relief valve’ protects this group but not to the extent of the larger defects (D’Alto & Mahadevan, 2012).
 Up to 30% of the general population have a PFO, which is of no haemodynamic significance; it has been proposed that this may provide a survival benefit in IPAH patients due to the mechanism above.
-This has not been demonstrated conclusively (Nootens et al., 1993; Rozkovec et al., 1986), however the formation of an artificial ASD via an atrial septostomy is a well recognised palliative procedure in severe PAH (Galie et al., 2009).
+This has not been demonstrated conclusively (Nootens et al., 1993; Rozkovec et al., 1986), however the formation of an artificial ASD via an atrial septostomy is a well-recognised palliative procedure in severe PAH (Galie et al., 2009).

 Group D: CHD-PAH - Closed defects